 Graduates of national or international medical schools who will have completed at least three years of General Psychiatry and all the ACGME specific requirements for those trainings are eligible to apply.
-Applications should be submitted using the Electronic Residency Application Service (ERAS, https://www.aamc.org/students/medstudents/eras/residency/
+Applications should be submitted using the Electronic Residency Application Service (ERAS, https://www.aamc.org/students/medstudents/eras/residency/) and should include:

 Foreign citizens who wish to enter the United States for postgraduate training must comply with United States immigration laws, in addition to the application procedures described above.
 Foreign medical school graduates should contact:

 The Education Commission for Foreign Medical Graduates

 Cambridge Health Alliance participates in the National Resident Matching Program (NRMP) and complies with all its rules and regulations.
 Appointments generally begin July 1 and last for two years.
 The program is fully accredited by the American College of Graduate Medical Education for five fellows per year.
 Fellows in good standing will be eligible for specialty boards in child and adolescent psychiatry providing they have met the other requirements as described by American Board of Psychiatry and Neurology.